Joatmon-21/De-Ramos-CMPE103/README.md

 ### Code Optimization Plans:
 ~~Change the tile list data type to char to reduce memory usage~~
 > Apparently, using chars is similar to the function of ALT+NUM, or would refer the the unicode characters.
 This would make debugging a big hassle so the idea is scrapped.

+- Try adding documentation
+> It's a good thing to have so why not try?
+At least you can sleep tightly knowing you aren't affected by the memes mentioning no documentation on your code ¯\_(ツ)_/¯